billkarsh/SpikeGLX/Markdown/UserManual.md

 You can place your Imec BS cards in any PXIe compatible slot.
 Use the `Add` and `Remove` buttons to specify which slots are actually populated.

-Each BS/slot accommodates upto 4 probes.
+Each BS/slot accommodates up to 4 probes.
 Use the `Enable` checkboxes in the table entries to specify which probes to configure and run.

 ## IM Setup -- Configuring Imec Probes